 For SAE/UPs, the process begins with the SAE/UP worksheet.
-The SAE/UP worksheet questions are designed to help you decide if an adverse event requires reporting to the NYSPI IRB.
-The nature of the information, your assessment of its importance, and the IRB's responsibilities for the site drive the algorithm.
+The SAE/UP worksheet questions are designed to help you decide if an adverse event requires reporting to the NYSPI IRB based upon the nature of the event, your assessment of its importance and the NYSPI IRB's responsibility for oversight of the research.

-We think the form will reduce workload by eliminating the unnecessary flow of reports when such reporting does not enhance human subjects protections.
-If the worksheet indicates "do not submit" or "do not proceed" you are not required to submit anything (not even the worksheet).
+If the worksheet indicates "do not submit" or "do not proceed," you are not required to submit anything (not even the worksheet).

-If the CU or RFMH grants office funds research at the study site, we assume responsibility for the conduct of the study; therefore, all serious and unexpected adverse events must be reported.
+If the CU or RFMH grants office funds research at the study site, we assume responsibility for the conduct of the study; therefore, all serious adverse events and unanticipated problems must be reported.

 There are other circumstances where a NYSPI/CU investigator is assuming overall responsibility for a multi-site study, regardless of funding.
 Our responsibility is evidenced by the fact that the site is listed on the face page of the PSF, we approve enrollment at the off-site location, we require evidence of local IRB approval, and we approve their consent forms.
-If so, then all serious and/or unanticipated AEs must be reported from the site.
-If a local IRB has reviewed and commented on the event, we ask that you share this information with your report.
+If so, then all SAEs and unanticipated problems must be reported from the site.
+If a local IRB has reviewed and commented on the event, we ask that you include this information with your report.
 Supporting documents can be uploaded in PRISM with your SAE/UP report.

-Example: You get many IND safety reports from the sponsor of your clinical trial since the drug is in widespread use in post-marketing studies.
-All of those studies are unrelated to yours and your study population.
+- Example: You get many IND safety reports from the sponsor of your clinical trial since the drug is in widespread use in post-marketing studies.
+Those studies are usually unrelated to yours and your study population.

-According to the worksheet, you must make a determination as to whether the event is relevant to your study intervention, if it impacts on your study's risk/benefit analysis, or it requires changes to your consent form language (worksheet question 3).
-If yes, provide a summary of this info with your assessment and a modified protocol or consent form for review.
-Do not complete our SAE form and please do not send unanalyzed IND safety reports.
+According to the worksheet, you must make a determination as to whether the event is related to your study intervention, if it impacts on your study's risk/benefit analysis, and if it requires changes to your consent form language.
+If the answer to all three is "yes", submit an SAE/UP report in PRISM.
+If the answer to any of the three is "no", do not submit a report.

-Example: You are the local PI of a clinical trial employing a medication marketed for a different indication.
+- Example: You are the local PI of a clinical trial employing a medication marketed for a different indication.
 A series of adverse event reports are forwarded to you by the sponsor describing new evidence, from other performance sites of the same study, that the medication appears to be associated with a lowering of white blood cell counts.
 This appears to be an unanticipated problem related to the study intervention that changes the risk/benefit analysis for your study and requires changes to the consent form.
-Complete an SAE form.
+Complete an SAE/UP report in PRISM.